llee454/hornet-website/modules/block/Readme.md

   If either context or context.element is undefined or null, block_expandBlock calls done.

+  If context.element is a Quote block
+  (i.e. context.element has a block_quote_block
+  class attribute), this function removes the block_quote_block class attribute and calls done without expanding any blocks nested within context.element.

   If none of the handlers can be applied to context.element, block_expandPageBlock simply calls done.